andersonba/yve-bot/docs/building-rules.md

 new YveBot(rules);
 ```

 For better readability, you can use the yaml language to write the rules.
-See bellow how to use with `js-yaml`:
+See below how to use with `js-yaml`:

 ```yaml
 - message: Hello!